EdmundGoodman/card_deck/source/index.rst

 Installation
 ------------

-The library has been published on PyPi, so can be found here: [https://pypi.org/project/card-deck/](https://pypi.org/project/card-deck/), and and can be installed as follows:
+The library has been published on PyPi, so can be found here: [https://pypi.org/project/card-deck/](https://pypi.org/project/card-deck/), and can be installed as follows:

 .. code-block:: python